jamescalam/jamescalam/README.md

 # 🌊 Hi there!
 I'm James

 I'm a Developer Advocate at [Pinecone](https://www.pinecone.io) and run a NLP consultancy company called [Aurel-io](https://www.linkedin.com/company/aurelio-ai).
-I'm always sharing all the cool stuff I get to learn and write a lot about [Python](https://jamescalam.medium.com), [NLP, and semantic search](https://www.pinecone.io/learn/nlp).
+I'm sharing all the cool stuff I get to learn, and I write a lot about [Python](https://jamescalam.medium.com), [NLP, and semantic search](https://www.pinecone.io/learn/nlp).
 Everything I write about I also talk about on [YouTube](https://www.youtube.com/c/jamesbriggs).

 I have a lot of content out there, particularly on NLP and Semantic Search.
 Here are a few of the coolest things that I'm most proud of: